 Here I tried a recipe for a day in the slow cooker, but 4 to 6 hours would have been better than 8.
 Everything can be prepared the night before, but don’t add the broth until just before cooking time.

 Savoury Slow Cooker Chanko Nabe Recipe

-- 8 small green onions divided into white parts sliced thinly and green parts in less thin slices, for near the end
+- 8 small green onions (scallions or green shallots) - divided into white parts sliced thinly and green parts in less thin slices, for near the end

 - 1 tablespoon soy sauce

 - Mix the ground chicken, white parts of the green onions, miso, and ginger in a large bowl to make a sticky meat paste.

 - With wet hands, roll the meat paste into golf ball-sized meatballs.
 Set aside.